1995 Women's Field Hockey Olympic Qualifier

-The third Women's Hockey Olympic Qualifier for the 1996 Summer Olympics in Atlanta, Georgia was held in Cape Town, South Africa, from Wednesday November 15 to Saturday November 26, 1995.
+The third Women's Hockey Olympic Qualifier for the 1996 Summer Olympics in Atlanta, Georgia was held in Cape Town, South Africa, from Wednesday 15 November to Saturday 26 November 1995.
 Eight nations took part, and they played a round robin.
 The top five teams joined the other three that have already qualified: Australia, title holders Spain, and hosts the United States.